luicurtis/SAT-Solver/README.md

 # SAT-Solver
 Implementation of WalkSAT using C++

-Implementation of a propositional theorem prover based on resolution using
+Implementation of a propositional theorem prover based on resolution using C++